SkylerBurger/original_cropyble/README.md

 # Cropyble

 **Author**: Skyler Burger
-**Version**: 0.3.0
+**Version**: 1.1.0

 ## Overview
-Cropyble is a module that allows a user to create a cropped image by simply searching an image for text.
+Cropyble is a module that allows a user to easily perform crops on an image containing recognizable text.
 This module utilizes optical character recognition (OCR) from Google by way of pytesseract.
-Currently, input images will need to be of printed text for Cropyble to work properly.

 ## Getting Started
-### Linux
+### Linux & Mac OS
 - Clone this repo to your machine with `git clone https://github.com/SkylerBurger/cropyble.git`
 - Install tesseract on your machine with `sudo apt-get install tesseract-ocr`
 - Create a Python virtual environment from within the top-level directory of this repo with `pipenv shell`
 - Install the required dependencies within your virtaul environment with `pipenv install`
-- Copy images you'd like to OCR into the /input_images directory
 - Run main.py with `cropyble.py`

 ## Architecture